ucsb-cs148-w25/pj05-shelfshare/README.md

 ## Tech Stack
 We’re using a modern tech stack to build our web app, focusing on simplicity, performance, and a great user experience.
 Our frontend is built with React and Next.js.
 On the backend, we’re using Firebase for authentication, real-time database management, and serverless functions.
 For styling, we chose Tailwind CSS, which makes it easy to create a clean, consistent, and responsive design.
 This stack helps us work efficiently while delivering a high-quality web app.

+## User Roles
+The General User role represents the core audience of ShelfShare—media enthusiasts who want to connect, explore, and share their love for books, movies, and albums.
+These users can create a profile, rate and review media, build collections, and explore personalized recommendations tailored to their interests.
+They can also engage with the community by liking, commenting, sharing reviews, and following other users to stay connected.

 ## Team Members
 | Name        | Github ID   |